‘The Knack’, also known as Counter Bracing Technique (CBT), is a strong and well-timed contraction of the pelvic floor muscles.

 The Knack is a quick and simple exercise technique that can help women to minimise urine leaking and also protect and reduce prolapse symptoms.
 Simply remember to lift and squeeze with every cough, lift or sneeze.

-For further information or if you need guidance from our Women’s Health Physiotherapist regarding the Knack exercise, feel free to reach us at Vibrance Pelvic Care Centre.
-Free Consultation is available, book an appointment today.
+If you need further information or further guidance from our Women’s Health Physiotherapist regarding the Knack exercise or Kegel exercise, feel free to reach us at Vibrance Pelvic Care Centre.

 Laurie B (2008), Pelvic Floor Exercises Reduce Female Urinary Incontinence.
 Retrieved from https://www.medscape.org/viewarticle/582869